 - What is the relationship between your neck muscles and jaw muscles?

 Jaw and neck tension are closely related, partly because of the proximity of the jaw joint to the top vertebra in your neck and partly because of the greater number of neurological connections between the emotional centres in the brain and the muscles of the jaw, neck and shoulders than in other parts of the body.

 Also the muscles of the jaw are the strongest muscles for their size in the body.
 The jaw is quite a complex joint.
 It has a small semi mobile disc in the middle and it has a two-stage action.
 In the first stage the jawbone rotates and the second stage is a glide.
 So when there is too much tension in the muscles of the jaw there is increased compression within the joint and the disc can be dislodged and the ratio of the slide to glide can be altered.
 This is most often what causes the jaw to click.
 So with the jaw there are two things to note.
 One: does your jaw click and two: how much tension is in the muscles of your jaw.

 Stretch for Life exercises are designed and targeted to the parts of the body that are necessary for your situation.
-If you need a solution to the condition that affects your jaw click here to read more articles and posts on Stretching Exercises for the Jaw

 If the joint is too tight then you probably have a lot of tension in the muscles of the face and need to address this problem.
 If one side of the jaw is too loose it could be caused by too much tension in the opposite side, creating an imbalance and jaw pain.